The History of Being LGBTQ

 By June 2019, Being LGBTQ had grown its listener base with thousands streaming and downloading around the World every week.
 Over 20 episodes had been produced and the social media channels had a combined following of over 6,500 people with Twitter reaching over 1 million impressions on average each month.

 Since then Sam has worked as a Social Media Consultant and does part time media work for a Care Home operator, including producing their two monthly newsletter.
 He graduated Birmingham City University with a masters in Social Media in 2018.
-In January 2019 he started his latest advocacy work, setting up an LGBTQ supporters association at his local football club, Sunderland AFC.
-Sam has a strong commitment to stamping out discrimination in football and hopes to see the day when the top tiers of the men's game finally has openly LGBTQ players.
-Sam resigned from this position due to differences with the club and a feeling the club was not committed to the mission of the group.
+In January 2019 he started his latest advocacy work, setting up an LGBTQ supporters association at his local football club, which ran for one year and was the first of it's kind at SAFC.
+Sam moved on due to professional differences with the club and a toxic fan base he felt was not ready for change.